 - Furrows: Deeper lines or furrows are classified as dynamic or static.
 Dynamic lines appear with movement i.e. the activity of facial muscles.
 Static lines are unchanged with muscle movement.
-Eventually dynamic lines become static.
+Eventually, dynamic lines become static.

-- Crow's feet around the eyes are due to smiling and activity of the eyelid muscles (orbicularis oculi).
+- Crow's feet around the eyes are due to the smiling and activity of the eyelid muscles (orbicularis oculi).

-- Worry lines on the forehead are due to contraction of the frontalis muscle when raising the eyebrows.
+- Worry lines on the forehead are due to the contraction of the frontalis muscle when raising the eyebrows.